microsoft/FluidStorybook/README.md

 ## Fluid Storybook

 This project provides "stories" for different Fluid examples.
-In addition to being able to view the sample Fluid Objects, a source code viewer is also included to make it easy to see how the Fluid Objects works.
+In addition to being able to view the rendered Fluid Objects, a source code viewer is also included to make it easy to see how the Fluid Objects works.

 Run the following to get started: